olivierkayyong/Implement-a-scoring-model/README.md

   - Analysis of global and local importance features

 ### Dashboard
-The dashboard.py file contained in the "dossier_code" folder relates to the code generating the dashboard which is hosted on the Heroku cloud server and accessible at this address:
+The dashboard.py file relates to the code generating the dashboard which is hosted on the Heroku cloud server and accessible at this address:

 https://kay10dashapp.herokuapp.com/